wistonk/go-k8s-app-demo/README.md

 }

 ```
 Finally, we have the `middleware/handlers.go`.
 Here we implement the functions and the logic required.
-See below the code structure.
+We return the expected response of _content-type_ `application/json` and `HTTP 200 OK` See below the code structure.

 ```
 package middleware